yellowdog/python-examples/README.md

 ## yd-finish

 The `yd-finish` command moves work requirements into the `FINISHING` state, meaning the requirements will be allowed to conclude but that no new tasks can be added.

+## yd-application

+The `yd-application` command shows the details of the current Application, i.e., the Application represented by the `key` and `secret` being used.